Play Simple Netball’s FAQ’s

-All players must also adhere to our health and safety policy to be allowed on court, which you can read in full here [HYPERLINK TO BLOG].
+All players must also adhere to our health and safety policy to be allowed on court, which you can read in full here.
 This includes things like removing absolutely all jewellery, and keeping nails short, so as to ensure the safety of yourself and other players during the game.

 No netball skirts or dresses required!
 All you need to wear to play is clothing suitable for physical activity, and a good pair of trainers.
-You can find out more about what you need to wear, and our health and safety policy regarding this, over at this blog.
-[HYPERLINK]
+You can find out more about what you need to wear, and our health and safety policy regarding this on our blog.

 We get this a lot!
 Netball can be a quite complicated game; there’s lots of rules to remember, and if you haven’t played for a while, we know it can feel like a lot to get back into it and learn how to play again.

-Our games are 7-a-side with standard positions as per the England Netball rules, and they consist of two 20 minute halves.
-The total time slot for each game is 45-50 minutes depending on the venue.
+Our games in our netball leagues are 7-a-side with standard positions as per the England Netball rules, and they consist of two halves of 18-20 minutes (depending on the venue).
+The total time slot for each game is 40-50 minutes.

 If there’s ever a week when you’re short on players, there’s a few things you can do to find substitutes.

 The best thing to do (and what we recommend) is to send out a ringer email request.
-You can find out more about this here, but it’s essentially getting in touch with people who’ve said that they’re free on the date you need, can attend the venue and can play in a suitable position.
+You can find out more about this here, but it’s essentially getting in touch with people who already play in our netball leagues and have indicated that they’re free on the date you need, can attend the venue and can play in a suitable position.